petergreis/ChatMusician-Extended/README.md

 ## Training Procedure

-Follwowing the initial hyperparaters from ChatMusician the fine tuning was executed on resources from [Paperspace's Gradient](https://www.paperspace.com/artificial-intelligence) and [Google Colab](https://colab.research.google.com).
+Following the initial hyperparaters from ChatMusician the fine tuning was executed on resources from [Paperspace's Gradient](https://www.paperspace.com/artificial-intelligence) and [Google Colab](https://colab.research.google.com).
 Both NVidia A100 and A6000 resources were used.

 ## Evaluation